dryals/varroa-demography/README.md

 explain where to find data (ncbi eventually)
 --->

 All scripts were run on the FASRC Cannon cluster, and are designed for cluster computing.
+All directories are completed in order of their leading numerals.
+Similarly, bash scripts (e.g., `3_pca/2_make_bam.sh`) are designed to run in ascending order of their numerals within directories.
-Bash scripts begining with one or more numerals (e.g., `3_pca/2_make_bam.sh`) are designed to run in ascending order of their numerals.
 Additional subdirectories and large data files are excluded from this repository, but all can be reconstructed by running these scripts.
 R markdown scripts were run outside of the cluster on a comsumer laptop.
-These are all run *after* bash scripts and rely on their products.
+These are all run *after* bash scripts and often rely on their products.

 ##  Directories